-Financial Management Financial Standard Operating Procedure (FSOP) FSOP Responsible FSOP Best Practise Requirements (MBRP) rinancial Standard Operating Procedure (PSOP) Туре Official Date parties will be received as compensation for items of ASSETS that were impaired.
-4) The responsible official must record these amounts as revenue in the financial year that they become receivable 12 MFMA 102 (2) stipulates that the board of directors of the municipal entity must promptly report to the South African Police Service any- a) Irregular expenditure that may constitute a criminal offence; and Communicate via a memorandum to managers of the various departments within the municipality that they are to ensure that any incident of loss, theft or destruction of any PPE item Is promptly reported in writing to the official responsible for asset management and also to the SAPS ACP Manager: Assets Year end b) Other losses suffered by the municipal entity which resulted from suspected criminal conduct.
+Financial Management Best Practise Requirements (MBRP) Financial Standard Operating Procedure (FSOP) FSOP Type Responsible Official FSOP Date parties will be received as compensation for items of ASSETS that were impaired.
+4) The responsible official must record these amounts as revenue in the financial year that they become receivable 12 MFMA 102 (2) stipulates that the board of directors of the municipal entity must promptly report to the South African Police Service any- a) Irregular expenditure that may constitute a criminal offence; and b) Other losses suffered by the municipal entity which resulted from suspected criminal conduct.
+Communicate via a memorandum to managers of the various departments within the municipality that they are to ensure that any incident of loss, theft or destruction of any PPE item Is promptly reported in writing to the official responsible for asset management and also to the SAPS ACP Manager: Assets Year end